Robert Chambers (publisher, born 1802): Death

 Robert Chambers died on 17 March 1871 in St Andrews.
 He was buried in the Cathedral burial ground in the interior of the old Church of St. Regulus, according to his wishes.
 The grave lies against the southern wall of the structure attaching the roofless section, east of the tower.
 A memorial window was also erected to Robert by his brother William in St Giles Cathedral next to a larger window to William himself, placed at the time of his restoration of the cathedral.
 The pair of windows lie in the northern transept.

 A year after Robert's death, his brother William published a biography under the title Memoir of Robert Chambers; With Autobiographical Reminiscences of William Chambers.
 However, the book did not reveal Robert's authorship of the Vestiges.
 Milton Millhauser, in his 1959 book Just Before Darwin, wrote the following about William's memoir: "The fraternal Memoir of Robert Chambers might have been an excellent biography had not the author been concerned to keep the Vestiges secret and one or two others.
 Despite the author's intelligence and sympathy, such omissions inevitably produced a distorted picture" (p.
 191, note 7).
 The book contains some reminiscences by Robert of his early life, with the rest of the narration filled in by William.

 Alexander Ireland, in 1884, issued a 12th edition of Vestiges with Robert Chambers finally listed as the author and a preface giving an account of its authorship.
 Ireland felt that there was no longer any reason for concealing the author's name.

 Works

 Principal writings

+A collection of Robert Chambers's books is available free at Project Gutenberg.